Alek Thomas Preview, Player Props: Diamondbacks vs. Cubs

 Alek Thomas At The Plate

-- Thomas has 14 doubles, four triples, eight home runs and 16 walks while batting .238.
+- Thomas is hitting .235 with 14 doubles, four triples, eight home runs and 16 walks.

-- He has homered in eight games this season (8.4%), homering in 2.5% of his trips to the plate.
+- He has homered in eight games this year (8.3%), leaving the park in 2.4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.